A history book

 Schools with teacher: €1 per person.

-Guided tour in Spanish, English or French: €15 per group. (prior reservation)
+Guided tour in Spanish, English or French: €15 per group. (prior reservation).
+Until may2021, free guided tours by students of higher FP in tourism (see schedules).

 Nearby public parking available to visitors, adjacent to the Museum facilities, fully accessible: Parking La Ficia, vehicle entrance on c / Juan de la Cierva, nº 4 https://goo.gl/maps/xcyyfDhAPui57mDn7